 If your business is still operating remotely and your physical showroom or forecourt remains closed, you’re likely adjusting to new ways of working, and you might have a bit more time to spend on managing your customer database and even building a pipeline of proposals for when things are more normal.
 To help, we've created some top tips that you might find useful.

 Contact customers who recently bought a vehicle from you

 With lots of people still at home, more than before, you could spend time following up on those purchases made prior to the lockdown periods.
 You could contact customers to explain how you’re operating your dealership just now – it sounds pretty basic, but some research found that 90% of customers expect a brand to update them on how they’re operating during the pandemic.
 Building customer loyalty now might help you see repeat purchases in future.

 Support existing customers who are facing financial difficulty

 During these uncertain times, in addition to supporting our valued partners, we’re also working hard to support our customers and have created a dedicated page on our website here.
 This page contains lots of useful content, including information about payment pauses and how to contact us.
 If a customer gets in touch with you to ask for advice about their finance agreement, please ask them to check this page.
-It’s important to note, different finance companies have adopted different policies, so you should only direct customers with a Close Brothers Motor Finance agreement here.
+It’s important to note, different finance companies have adopted different policies, so you should only direct customers with a Close Brothers Motor Finance agreement to the support page.